gdurisi/asilomar-challenge/README.md

 - Gianluigi Liva (DLR, Germany)
 - Krishna Narayanan (Texas A&M University)

 Interested in contributing?
-Please let us know and we will be happy to add you the list.
+Please let us know and we will be happy to add you to the list.

 ***